 Molecular Basis for Human Disease

 This class will examine the biochemical and genetic basis for common and rare human diseases, and consider the clinical pathways that lead to diagnosis and treatment for patients suffering from them.
-We will discuss how lessons learned at the research bench dramatically impact patient care through greater understanding of condition, leading to increased specificity of targeted treatment.
-Students will be expected to take an active role within this class, often working in small teams for discussions, presentations and even quizzes.
-In order to be successful, students should have a fundamental understanding of biochemistry, molecular
+We will discuss how lessons at the research bench dramatically impact patient care through greater understanding of condition, leading to increased specificity of targeted treatment.
+Students will be expected to take an active role within this class, often working in small teams; discussions, presentations and even quizzes.
+In order to be successful, students should have a fundamental understanding of biochemistry, biology and genetics, as this class will stress the application of these fundamental disciplines and how they relate to onset, progression and treatment.
+We will discuss seminal findings and state-of-the-art treatments on a variety of topics that scientists and physicians routinely confront.

 Survey of Art II